 This guidance document has been developed by Sinéad McGarry & Kaylene Jackson and it aims to support the professional response of Irish Medical Social Work Departments to the Covid19 pandemic.
 It is informed by the limited literature available on role of social workers in epidemics, broader research on the implications of epidemic/pandemic work on frontline staff and by preliminary consultation with healthcare staff in Italy.
 This guidance will be modified and updated as our professional experience and knowledge expands in the weeks and months ahead.
 You can download the document from the right side of this page.

 A TOOL FOR MEDICAL SOCIAL WORKERS

 Beyond the Door Visualisation is a social work tool developed to help patients feel connected to home and those outside at a time when they cannot physically be with them.
-The poster is available from the downloads section at https://www.iasw.ie/covid-19
+The poster is available from the downloads section on this page: https://www.iasw.ie/IASW_COVID19_Resources

 GUIDANCE FOR BEREAVEMENT SUPPORT PROVIDED BY SPECIALIST PALLIATIVE CARE SOCIAL WORKERS IN IRELAND, 2019

 This document provides evidence informed guidance to all specialist palliative care social workers who are involved in the delivery of bereavement support to patients and families.
 While acknowledging that most bereaved individuals manage their grief with good quality information and their informal support networks, a significant minority of bereaved people may require additional supports.
 The guidance recognises the differing levels of need which may emerge after a significant loss and advocates an appropriately matched response.
 The document was developed by members of the Palliative Care Social Workers Group with the support of Dr. Audrey Roulston, Senior Lecturer in the School of Social Sciences, Education and Social Work in Queen’s University, Belfast.
 The document is available to download from the right side of this page.